 "SHORAD systems are an important part of a fully functional air defence system"

 But what about aerial threats that emerge from very short range?
 Or defence environments in tightly packed urban areas and mountainous terrain with numerous hills and valleys?

-Emil Holm, Director of Technical Sales Support for GBAD at Saab’s Business Area Dynamics, says it’s in just these environments that very-short range air defence (VSHORAD) systems come into their own, providing a perfect complement to longer range systems.
+Emil Holm, Director of Technical Sales Support for GBAD at Saab, says it’s in just these environments that short-range air-defence (SHORAD) systems come into their own, providing a perfect complement to longer range systems.